Ite Inflammate Omnia.

 An Ignatian heritage is central to Saint Ignatius’ College and helps to define our philosophy.

-When Saint Ignatius Loyola, the College patron and founder of the Jesuit order, missioned his friend Francis Xavier to the Indies, he gave him the simple instruction, “Ite Inflammate Omnia.”
+When Saint Ignatius Loyola, the College patron and founder of the Jesuit order, missioned his friend Francis Xavier to Asia, he gave him the simple instruction: “Ite, inﬂammate omnia.”

 Go, set the world alight.

-When you join the Saint Ignatius’ College community you become part of an educational tradition that is over 450 years old.
+When you join the Saint Ignatius’ College community, you become part of this educational tradition that dates back more than 450 years.

 We invite you to learn more about the Jesuit Schools across Australia by visiting Jesuit Education Australia.